 talk with your child's doctor about the need for the scan and the risk of

 CT results are often compared to positron emission

 tomography (PET) results to help find cancer.
 Some new scanners do both scans

 CT scan of the spine is done with a

 myelogram, it is called a CT myelogram.
 An MRI of the

 spine is often done in place of a CT myelogram.
-For more information, see the
+To learn more, see the

 Other Works Consulted

 Fischbach FT, Dunning MB III, eds.
 (2009).
 Manual of Laboratory and Diagnostic Tests, 8th ed.
 Philadelphia: Lippincott Williams and Wilkins.